A big thanks to all our recent donors!

 Director of Planning

-As a professional land use planner, holding an American Institute of Certified Planners (AICP) credential since 2011, and also having a Masters of Professional Studies (MPS) degree in Community and Economic Development from Penn State University, Joe has a passion for improving community outcomes through planning.
+A certified planner through the American Institute of Certified Planners (AICP) since 2011, Joe also holds a Master of Professional Studies (MPS) in Community and Economic Development from Penn State University.
+His passion lies in helping communities thrive by pairing strong planning with actionable strategies.

 Associate

-Aaron is an Oregon land use specialist, bringing over a decade of experience in urban planning and community development.
-With a Master’s degree in Community and Regional Planning from the University of Oregon and a Bachelor’s in Urban Planning from Portland State University, Aaron has cultivated a deep understanding of sustain
+Aaron is an Oregon-based land use specialist with more than a decade of experience in urban planning and community development.
+He holds a Master’s in Community and Regional Planning from the University of Oregon and a Bachelor’s in Urban Planning from Portland State University, grounding his career in sustainable, community-foc

 Associate

-Aaron is passionate about fostering sustainable and equitable communities through his work.
-He is AICP certified and proficient in Spanish.
-When away from the office, Aaron enjoys traveling the world, backpacking throughout the Pacific Northwest, and playing tennis.
+A certified planner (AICP) and fluent Spanish speaker, Aaron is passionate about building sustainable and equitable communities.
+Outside of work, he enjoys traveling the world, backpacking across the Pacific Northwest, and playing tennis.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.